Generalized Two-Dimensional Quaternion Principal Component Analysis with Weighting for Color Image Recognition

 The following reconstruction error is used to measure the quality of methods:

 where $\ell$ is the number of clean training data, $\Fq_{i}^{\textit{clean}} $ is the $i$-th clean training sample and $\Wq$ is the projection matrix trained on the whole polluted training database.
-As emphasized in Section $\ref{s:application}$, $\Wq$ is unweighted here because the process of reconstruction does not need to magnify the effect of features.
+As emphasized in Section $\ref{s:application}$, $\Wq$ is unweighted because the process of reconstruction does not need to magnify the effect of features.

-Figure $\ref{err:noiseGTFD}$ shows the reconstruction errors of G2DQPCA in several special cases with the number of features from $1$ to $20$ on GTFD database.
-Figures $\ref{err:feret}$ and $\ref{err:faces95}$ show the reconstruction errors of G2DQPCA with the feature number from $1$ to $30$ on the other two databases.
-From the results, all parameter pairs are indicated to have a good performance in image reconstruction.
-With the increase of features number, we find that applying $L_{1}$-norm on the objective function, i.e., $s=1,p=2$, is effective for the images reconstruction on GTFD database and Color Feret database.
-G2DQPCA works well on the Faces95 database when $s=2, p=2$ and $s=2, p=\inf$.
-As an illustration, Figures $\ref{example:recoGTFD}$, $\ref{example:recoferet}$ and $\ref{example:faces95}$ show some reconstructed images.
+In the first graph of Figure $\ref{fig:err}$, we show the reconstruction errors of G2DQPCA in several special cases with the number of features from $1$ to $20$ on GTFD database.
+In the second and third graphs of Figure $\ref{fig:err}$, we present the reconstruction errors of G2DQPCA with the feature number from $1$ to $30$ on the other two databases.
+From the numerical results, all parameter pairs are indicated to have a good performance in image reconstruction.
+With the increase of features number, it is observed that applying $L_{1}$-norm on the objective function, i.e., $s=1,p=2$, is effective for the images reconstruction on GTFD database and Color FERET database.
+G2DQPCA works well on the Faces95 database when $s=2, p=2$ and $s=2, p=\infty$.

+As an illustration, several reconstructed images are listed in Figures $\ref{example:recoGTFD}$, $\ref{example:recoferet}$ and $\ref{example:faces95}$.
+The first column are the images to be reconstructed.
+The following three columns are the reconstructed images by using the first $20$ projection vectors of G2DQPCA wherein the $(s, p)$ pairs are set to be $(1,2)$, $(2,2)$ and $(2,1)$ in order.
+The last column shows the original images for comparison.

 \end{example}